How to Fix Dresser Drawers Bottom

 - Sanding Discs (anywhere from 120-220 grit)

-- A thin piece of scrap wood (larger than the hole, if any)
+- A thin piece of Scrap Wood (larger than the hole, if any)

-- Short nails or Screws
+- Short Nails or Screws

 Sometimes the bottom of dresser drawers get worn out because there are little metal drawer stoppers or something underneath the drawer that rubs against the drawer bottom.
 Over time, those metal pieces rub the bottom of the drawer and can make holes in the drawer bottoms.